hysinh/wimpleton-booking-app/README.md

 ---

 ## User Experience
-The goal of this Mortgage Comparison tool is to allow the user an easy way to compare mortgages whether they are looking to purchase a home, refinance a home, or want to make overpayments on an existing loan.
+The goal of the Wimpleton House Booking website is to provide a business tool that allows the business to engage meaningfully with potential clients.
+The website offers information about the different Venue hire options for the estate and then allows visitors to register as users and create, view, edit, and delete booking requests with the estate.

+Although some events may be one-off events like a wedding, the estate has a goal of creating ongoing relationships with event planners, businesses, corporations, and communities for events that potentially could be annual, bi-annual, quarterly, or even more frequent and facilitates clients managing their bookings and review past booking records.
 - ### Visitor Goal
-  As a user, I want an easy way to view, compare, and manipulate potential mortgage scenarios to inform future financial decisions or goals.
+  As a user, I want to easily view potential venue hire options at the Wimpleton House estate, to create a booking, and to view and manage all my bookings.
 - ### User stories
   1. User looking to purchase a home and wants to compare different mortgages by percentage rate, loan length, lifetime interest, and monthly payment.
   2. User looking to refinance a home and wanting to compare current loan data with new potential loans by loan length, monthly payment, and overall cost of the loan.